-Some of you may have at one point experienced the clear blue waters of Little Colorado confluence and some of you may know that there is a very real and near threat to the serenity of that place.
-This threat, The Escalade Project, is once again pushing legislation through the Navajo Council for a large development within the Grand Canyon.
+There is a very real and near threat to the serenity of the Little Colorado River.
+This threat, The Escalade Project, is lobbying the Navajo Council to build a luxury resort/tram for tourists within the Grand Canyon.

 What is the Escalade Project?